 How to Get the Most from this Card

 If you are a regular business flyer on Delta, the bonuses like a free checked bag and priority boarding could make this card worth it for you.
-You can maximize your benefits by spending $1,000 on your new card in the first 3 months, when you’ll get 30,000 bonus miles you can use for upgrades or award flights.
-Additionally, if you use the card for a Delta purchase in the first 3 months, you’ll receive a $50 credit.
+Earn 60,000 bonus miles after spending $2,000 in the first 3 months ($50 statement credit is no longer available, new offer is: $100 Delta Flight credit when you spend $10,000 on the card in a calendar year.

-The rates fall between 17.49% – 26.49% APR on the Gold Delta SkyMiles® Business Credit Card.
+The rates fall between 17.24% – 26.24% variable APR on the Delta SkyMiles® Gold Business American Express Card.
 These rates are decent but a bit higher than other similar credit cards.
 Also, the card has no reduced introductory APR like some others do.
 If you’re a business traveler who flies a variety of airlines, you might consider a broader travel rewards card that you can use on more than one airline.

 If your goal is to become an elite Delta traveler, this card can help you get there.
 You can receive a waiver of Delta’s minimum Medallion Qualification Dollar amount — the total you have spent with Delta that’s tied to your member number — if you spend $25,000 on qualifying purchases in a calendar year.
 Nonetheless, Delta plans to end this waiver program at the end of 2019.

 Not sure the Delta SkyMiles® Gold Business American Express Card is for you?
 We have 2 other card options that might interest you: the United℠ Business Card and The Business Platinum® Card from American Express.